Nick Rutley

-Nick Rutley is an Australian rules football coach who currently serves as the lead assistant coach of the Carlton Football Club in the AFL Women's competition (AFLW).
+Nick Rutley (born 1984) is an Australian rules football coach who currently serves as the lead assistant coach of the Carlton Football Club in the AFL Women's competition (AFLW).

 Coaching career

 Rutley's coaching career began in earnest in 2014 with a development coaching role at the Casey Scorpions.
 He later moved on to the same role at the Box Hill Hawks in 2015.
 In 2016 Rutley served as the midfield assistant at the Calder Cannons in the TAC Cup.

 In October 2016 Rutley was appointed as the head coach of the Wandin Football Coach in the Yarra Ranges Football & Netball League.

 He also holds a level two AFL coaching accreditation.